lrcht06/L.E.Turla_EDM_Portfolio/Midterm Lab Task 3/README.md

 - Apply professional and visually appealing color schemes
 - Ensure all necessary visuals and reports are included

 ## STEP 4.
-Here is the screenshots before I started creating pivot tables and charts (see screenshot)
+Here is the screenshot before I started creating pivot tables and charts (see screenshot)
 ![screenshot](images/Turla%20(BD).png)

 ## STEP 5.
-Here is the screenshots after I started creating pivot tables and charts (see screenshot)
+Here is the screenshot after I started creating pivot tables and charts (see screenshot)
 ![screenshot](images/Turla%20(AD).png)

 ## Final Tables and Charts